 Radon is a naturally occurring gas that comes from the ground our homes and offices are built on.
 It is also the second leading cause of lung cancer, as it is a radioactive element.
 The good news it that we can easily test for the presence and concentration of Radon, and if it is found to be present in elevated levels, mitigation is possible.
 For more information on radon and our testing services, click here.

 If you are buying a house to rehab, you need to know up front what issues you may run into.
 We offer specialized inspections for investors to help you minimize the surprises that pop up during the rehab process.
 Since we have done our own rehab investments, we know the issues that show up, and the devastating impact they can have on your budget.
 Click here to see how a small investment now can save you much more down the road.

 Veteran Home Inspections is certified to inspect and test for mold.
 We not only collect samples for laboratory analysis, we conduct a comprehensive inspection of the building to determine sources of moisture or other issues that may be leading to the mold issue in the first place.
 With years of experience and the right equipment, we can normally point to the source of the issue to allow you to not only address the mold issue, but also fix the cause so it doesn't come back after remediation.
+We can also perform mold assessment consultations, which includes writing the remediation protocols and performing post remediation testing.
 For more information on mold testing and inspections, click here.